 - Assistant Professor of Communication and Media Studies

-Xiaoqian Li is assistant professor of communication and media studies in the Department of Humanities in the Lewis College of Human Sciences at Illinois Institute of Technology.
+Xiaoqian Li is assistant professor of communication and media studies in the Department of Humanities in the Lewis College of Science and Letters at Illinois Institute of Technology.
 Her research is at the intersection of social and health effects of information and communication technologies (ICTs), and digital inequalities and inclusion, in both local and international contexts.
 She is interested in quantitative/computational methods of research.

 Ph.D.: University of Texas at Austin, Media Studies (2018)